-10% of the UK population experience are experiencing depression, which can negatively impact their performance at work.
+10% of the UK population report to have depression, which can negatively impact their performance at work.

 Depression can have a particularly negative effect on a sufferer’s work life.
 In fact, Mind, the mental health charity, states that 1 in 5 people take a sick day due to stress, while 19 percent of staff report feeling as though they can’t speak to managers about their condition.

 With stigma leading many employees to keep quiet about their illness, what should you be aware of when an employee has depression?
 Here are some things to bear in mind...